dfinity/quill/docs/cli-reference/quill-send.md

 # quill send

-Sends a signed message or a set of messages.
+Sends a signed message or a set of messages to the IC.

 ## Basic usage